Research as a Base to Develop Adaptable Curricula Bridging Instructional Paradigms in Quantum Mechanics

 Founded in 2002 by Nobel Laureate Carl Wieman, the PhET Interactive Simulations project at the University of Colorado Boulder creates free interactive math and science simulations.
 PhET sims are based on extensive education research and engage students through an intuitive, game-like environment where students learn through exploration and discovery.

-PhET conducts research on both the design and use of interactive simulations to better understand:
+The PhET Project conducts research on both the design and use of interactive simulations to better understand:

 The PhET simulation design principles are based on research on how students learn (Bransford et al., 2000) and from our simulation interviews (see PhET Design Process).
 Between four and six think-aloud style interviews with individual students are done with each simulation.
 These interviews provide a rich data source for studying interface design and student learning.
 The PhET Look and Feel briefly describes our interface design principles and a complete discussion is found in the pair of papers by Adams et al., 2008.